Sreyas2403/Qiskit_Fall_Fest_2023/ReadMe.md

 - Timings: 6:30pm - 8:30pm

 ## IF USING IBM QUANTUM LAB
 You’re ready to begin!
-Watch the video included in this .zip file for instructions on how to upload the notebooks and also get your images working properly.
+Watch the video included in this repository for instructions on how to upload the notebooks and also get your images working properly.

 ## IF USING A HOSTED JUPYTER ENVIRONMENT